Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Discussion and Open questions

 \item As described in the introduction, the model of uniformly sampled homomorphism height functions on $\Z^2$ is the $c=1$ case of the \emph{F-model}, which is a one-parameter sub-family of the $6$-vertex model indexed by the parameter $c>0$.
 In the F-model one weighs a homomorphism height function $f$ by $c^{-N(f)}$ where $N(f)$ is the number of diagonally-adjacent vertex pairs on which $f$ is unequal.
 It is conjectured that the F-model is delocalized if and only if $c\le 2$ (as a subset of the disordered regime of the $6$-vertex model).
 This conjecture has been verified when $c=1$, in this work, when $c\ge 2$ by a coupling with the random-cluster model~\cite{duminil2016discontinuity, glazmanpeled2018} and, very recently, for $c\in[\sqrt{2+\sqrt{2}},2]$ in~\cite{lis2020delocalization}.

 \item The Gibbs measure uniqueness results in \cite{MR2251117} apply to convex, nearest-neighbor difference potentials on planar lattices.
 Using the standard parameters $a$,$b$ and $c$ (see, e.g.,~\cite{glazmanpeled2018}), the $6$-vertex model can be described using convex difference potentials when $\max(a,b) \leq c$ (this also corresponds to the parameters which make the model stochastically monotone as presented in \cite{LT2019}).
 Moreover, the graph representing the interactions between vertices is planar when either $a=c$ or $b=c$ which is a key requirement for using Theorem \ref{thm: no coexistence}.
-As a consequence, the authors believe that, using the cluster swapping technique mentioned in Section \ref{section:cluster_swap} and the argument presented in this paper, Theorem~\ref{thm:main} can be generalized to show that the $6$-vertex model delocalizes when the parameters satisfy either of the following two conditions: $a=c$ and $b \le c$ or $b=c$ and $a \leq c$.
+As a consequence, we believe that, using the cluster swapping technique mentioned in Section \ref{subsection: infinite clusters} and the argument presented in this paper, Theorem~\ref{thm:main} can be generalized to show that the $6$-vertex model delocalizes when the parameters satisfy either of the following two conditions: $a=c$ and $b \le c$ or $b=c$ and $a \leq c$.
+The uniformity of our model is not essential but the convexity of the potential, the planarity of the model and the fact that the parity of the height function changes on adjacent vertices is needed.
+These aspects are also used, together with additional arguments, in the proof of delocalisation in \cite{lammers_height_2020} (for certain integer-valued height functions on graphs with degree $3$ or less). \end{enumerate}

-\item Strict convexity of the surface tension, relevant for macroscopic limit shape results, is dealt with in~\cite{MR2251117} for convex, nearest-neighbor difference potentials, and more recently in~\cite{LT2019} for Lipschitz random surfaces with general specifications (not necessarily involving nearest-neighbor or even pair interaction potentials) satisfying monotonicity in the boundary conditions.
-The height function of the $6$-vertex model satisfies these assumptions when $\max(a,b)\le c$. \end{enumerate}